-Although computers have stolen the spotlight from humans in many sectors, they aren’t a threat to professional translators.
-Here are the main reasons why.
+Although computers have stolen the spotlight from humans in many sectors, machine translation is not a threat to professional translators.

 Today, we all have access to an automatic translator, and it is true that we are often tempted to use this tool.
 But only a couple of uses are enough to realize that these tools are not always effective.
 This is because they provide literal translations in their raw state, without taking into account cultural and contextual factors, which is essential to any professional translation.
 This is the main reason that automatic translations often make mistakes.